-Resolve: the complaint outcome
+Resolve - the complaint outcome

-Complaints should be finalised as soon as possible and aiming for within 20 working days.
+Complaints should be finalised as soon as possible and no later than 20 working days.
 Complaint managers must keep people updated on the progress of their complaint.
 If a delay is anticipated, inform the complainant and other parties and provide reasons for the delay.

 Consider any reasonable outcomes suggested by the complainant and any staff member complained about.
-However, ultimately the Head of College or Principal determines how a complaint is to be resolved.
+However, ultimately the complaint manager determines how a complaint is to be resolved.